JosephCW/git-and-merge-conflicts/README.md

 ![Image11](resources/GB11.PNG)
 10. Unfortunately, as it turns out, we actually didn't need that last change.
 If this change hadn't been pushed to a public repo where someone else had already done a 'git pull', then it's possible for us to do a 'git rebase'.
 Rebasing is generally considered dangerous because it's akin to rewriting existing history.
 As such, we will instead cover the nondestructive method to undo a commit, 'git revert'.
 The first step in doing a git revert is to get the unique hash id of the commit that we are wanting to undo.
 One easy way to get this is by running 'git log'
 ![Image12](resources/GB12.PNG)
 11. In this example our entire hash is '259d003fcf8778ec3e14fc62423c99ef34cbeac3'.
 Thankfully git will let use just the first 7 digits in order to do a revert.
 The revert command can be run with 'git revert \<commit hash>' it will afterwards ask for a commit message to be associated with this reversion.
+It should also be noted that it is possible to revert an entire range of commits with one command by using 'git revert \<commit1>^..\<commit2>'.
 ![Image13](resources/GB13.PNG)
 ![Image14](resources/GB14.PNG)
 12. You can also see this new commit in the log.
 Taking a look at the file you can also see that the line that was added is now gone.